Men in Black: International

-Men in Black: International (stylized as MIB: International in promotional material) is a 2019 American science fiction action comedy film directed by F. Gary Gray and written by Art Marcum and Matt Holloway.
-It is the fourth installment in the Men in Black film series, serving as a stand-alone sequel set in the same universe as the previous films; it is the first film in the series to not feature Will Smith or Tommy Lee Jones as the main characters.
-It is loosely based on the Malibu/Marvel comic book series of the same name by Lowell Cunningham.
-The film stars Chris Hemsworth, Tessa Thompson, Kumail Nanjiani, Rebecca Ferguson, Rafe Spall, Laurent and Larry Bourgeois, and Liam Neeson.
+Men in Black: International (stylized as MIB: International in promotional material) is a 2019 American science fiction action-comedy film directed by F. Gary Gray and written by Art Marcum and Matt Holloway.
+It is the fourth in the Men in Black film series, based on The Men in Black comic book series, in turn based on the conspiracy theory.
+It is set in the same universe as the previous films, but is the first in the series to feature neither Will Smith nor Tommy Lee Jones.

+It stars Chris Hemsworth, Tessa Thompson, Kumail Nanjiani, Rebecca Ferguson, Rafe Spall, and Liam Neeson.
 Emma Thompson reprises her role from the third film, while Tim Blaney returns to voice Frank the Pug from the first two installments.
 The film follows the Men in Black taking on its biggest threat: a mole in the agency.

 Talks of a fourth Men in Black film began after the release of Men in Black 3 in 2012.
-In February 2018, Hemsworth signed on to lead a spin-off while Gray was hired to direct, and Thompson joined the cast the following month.
-Filming took place in New York City, Morocco, Italy, and London from July to October 2018.
+In February 2018, Hemsworth signed on to lead a spin-off, Gray was hired to direct, and Thompson joined the cast the following month.
+Filming took place in New York City, Morocco, Italy and London from July to October 2018.
+Danny Elfman, who had scored the previous three installments, returned to compose the reboot with Chris Bacon.
+The film was marred by significant production strife between producer Walter F. Parkes and director Gray during the production.

-Men in Black: International was theatrically released in the United States on June 14, 2019, by Sony Pictures Releasing under its Columbia Pictures label.
-The film was a box office disappointment and received generally negative reviews, which criticized the "lackluster action and forgettable plot", although the chemistry between Hemsworth and Thompson was praised.
+Men in Black: International premiered in New York City on June 11, 2019, followed by a nationwide theatrical release three days later.
+The film received generally negative reviews from critics, who criticized the action and plot, and was a financial disappointment, grossing $253.9 million worldwide against a $94–110 million production budget.

 Plot

-In 1996 Brooklyn, Molly Wright as a young girl witnesses her parents being neuralyzed by agents of Men in Black after they see an alien in their home.
+In 1996 Brooklyn, Molly Wright witnesses her parents being neuralyzed by agents of Men in Black after they see an alien in their home.
 Molly helps the alien escape, avoiding neuralyzation herself.
 Twenty-three years later, rejected from government agencies due to her "delusions" regarding alien life, Molly tracks down an alien landing and follows MIB agents to their headquarters in New York City.
-Caught entering the agency, Molly makes an impression on Agent O after revealing she had bypassed neuralyzation, arguing that her obsessive search for them makes her 'perfect' for the job and she has no life outside her search for the agency.
+Caught entering the agency, Molly makes an impression on Agent O after revealing she had bypassed neuralyzation, arguing that her obsessive search for them makes her "perfect" for the job and she has no life outside her search for the agency.
 She is awarded probationary agent status as "Agent M" and assigned to the organization's London branch.